 After each flush, about two inches of water will be in bowl, which is fine for travel.
-For best operating function, keep three to five inches of water in the bowl.
+For best operating Hand or redai these function, keep three to five inches of water in the bowl.
 This assists flushing procedure.
 Always flush for ten seconds or more to ensure all solids and wastes move into tank and are not held in drainage pipes.